anoma/nspec/docs/arch/node/integration/simulator.juvix.md

       }
   };

--- Simulate function that runs for a specified number of steps and collects messages terminating simulate (selector : MessageSelector) (state : NetworkState) (steps : Nat) : List (EngineMsg Msg) := case steps of {
+-- Simulate function that runs for a specified number of steps and collects successfully delivered messages terminating simulate (selector : MessageSelector) (state : NetworkState) (steps : Nat) : List (EngineMsg Msg) := case steps of {